simonhaugaard/Horse_Metformin_Project/README.md

 ### Proteomics
 1. **Terminal Samples**: Analyzes terminal samples for differential protein abundance, enrichment, and pathway interactions.
 2. **Timecourse Samples**: Evaluates dynamic changes in protein abundance across different time points in horses treated with metformin compared to controls.
+Only available for the right atrium (RA).

 ### RNA-seq
 Performs transcriptome-wide differential expression analysis and gene enrichment using RNA-seq data.